syncfusion-content/xamarin-docs/Xamarin/TreeView/Data-population.md

 ## Populating Nodes without data binding - Unbound Mode

 You can create and manage the [TreeViewNode](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html) objects by yourself to display the data in a hierarchical view.
 Create the node hierarchy by adding one or more root nodes to the [Nodes](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TreeView.SfTreeView.html#Syncfusion_XForms_TreeView_SfTreeView_Nodes) collection.
 Each `TreeViewNode` can then have more nodes added to its Children collection.
 You can nest tree view nodes to whatever depth you require.
+Using the [Content](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~Content.html) property you can get the data object associated with tree view node.
+For Bound Mode you can binding the data object using `Content` property by setting the `ItemTemplateContextType` to `Node`.
+For Unbound Mode you can directly set the `Content` value.
+You can get the parent node of the treeview nodes by using the [ParentNode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~ParentNode.html) property of the `TreeViewNode`.
+Using the [Level](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~Level.html) property in TreeViewNode, you can get the zero-based depth of the tree node in the TreeView control.
+For the `Level` property, the root node is considered the first level of nesting and returns 0.

 {% tabs %}
 {% highlight xaml %}